timosalm/tap-custom-integrations/azure-dev-ops/README.md

 tanzu accelerator apply -f accelerator-k8s.yaml // or kubectl apply -f accelerator-k8s.yaml
 ```
+To demonstrate the accelerator, [create a new Git repository in ADO](https://learn.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops), [configure a Kubernetes Service Connection endpoint](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints) for your TAP environment in ADO, download and unpack the generated ZIP file from the accelerator and push it to the created repository.
+As soon as the auto-creation of GIT repositories capability of App Accelerators also works with ADO, the experience will be a lot better.

 Azure DevOps requires you to use libgit2 as the server-side implementation as it only supports GIT's v2 protocol.
 Therefore you've to configure the ClusterSupplyChain for it.
 ```